2023 BSD Virtual College Conference

 Kelly Dohei, Student Recruitment Liaison Coordinator, Simon Fraser University

-Fine and Performing Arts Colleges/Universities
+Fine and Performing Arts Colleges

 Learn about the diverse types of arts programs offered in the U.S. & Canada.
 Understand the process for admissions, portfolios, and auditions.
 Find out about the future outlook for careers in the arts.